 At J.D.
 News, we put honesty and integrity first.
-This means we believe that real life is news, and news is personal.
-Regardless of who you are, where you live or what you believe, J.D.
+This means we believe that real life is news, and the news is personal.
+Regardless of who you are, where you live, or what you believe, J.D.
 News will help you navigate what’s happening in the world and how it affects you.
-Your needs, passions, challenges and curiosity are the heart of all of our journalism.
+Your needs, passions, challenges, and curiosity are the heart of all of our journalism.
 If something matters to you, it matters to us… So together, hand to hand and shoulder to shoulder, we will be keeping up with the times.

 ABOUT JAMAL DEMLOJ

 Lebanese journalist dealing with Media, Politics, and Public Affairs since 1977.